The challenge of setting the right price

 Are inactive clients in the last year sensitive to a promotion campaign?

 These are just some examples of the questions that Machine Learning models can help answer.

 Advantages of price optimization with Machine Learning

-First, ML models can consider a huge number of products and optimize prices globally.
+First, Machine Learning models can consider a huge number of products and optimize prices globally.
 The number and nature of parameters and their multiple sources and channels allow them to make decisions using fine criteria.
 This is a daunting task if retailers try to do it manually, or even using basic software.

 For example, it is known that changing the price of a product often impacts the sales of other products in ways that are very hard to predict for a human.
-In most cases, the accuracy of a ML solution will be significantly higher than that of a human.
+In most cases, the accuracy of a Machine Learning solution will be significantly higher than that of a human.
 In addition, retailers can modify the KPI and immediately see how the models recalculate prices for the new goals.

-Finally, in the case of a competitive pricing strategy, ML solutions can continuously crawl the web and social media to gather valuable information about prices of competitors for the same or similar products, what customers say about products and competitors, considering hot deals, as well as the price history over the last number of days or weeks.
+Finally, in the case of a competitive pricing strategy, Machine Learning solutions can continuously crawl the web and social media to gather valuable information about prices of competitors for the same or similar products, what customers say about products and competitors, considering hot deals, as well as the price history over the last number of days or weeks.

 A system that can learn most of what is happening in the market allows retailers to have more information than their competitors in order to make better decisions.